 Well, that’s a great question!
 I thought you’d never ask. 🙂

 Companies would be a good place to start.
-No, seriously though, you need to consider what companies not be interested in working with you and in what capacity.
+You need to consider what companies might be interested in working with you and in what capacity.

 For example, at the moment I’m so busy with other things on my site that I am not doing any outside advertising.
 This will change in the near future when I have some time to actually sit down and figure out a list of companies I’d like to work with and then contact them and deal with ironing out rates and all that jazz.
 Once I do start working with outside advertisers I will have a section on the site specifically devoted to resources by country that will help you with your move abroad & living abroad.
 This could potentially be a HUGE source of income once I get my sh*t together.

 You could do something similar.
-Contact relocation specialists, lawyers etc. in your country and see if they would be interested in advertising on your site.
+Contact relocation specialists, immigrations lawyers, health insurance providers etc. in your country and see if they would be interested in advertising on your site.
 You can have these ads just in the sidebar or within articles, but you can also make a section of your site specifically devoted to resources.
 I wish I could give you a guide to a good rate to charge, but since I’m not doing this myself at the moment I can’t really help you out in that area.